GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ```
 ### Testing Configuration
 This PoC was built to process large scale data by scaling number of workers horizontally.
-Below are two type of configurations used.
-Successfully inspected 1.3 TB of data in less than 10 minutes.
-Recommended to use n1-highmem-16 machines  as it allows Dataflow to reserve more JVM heap memory.
+During our test run, we have successfully inspected 1.3 TB of data in less than 10 minutes.
+It's recommended to use n1-highmem-16 machines as it allows Dataflow to reserve more JVM heap memory.

 TEST DATA SIZE:   1.3 TB  of CSV and text files.